jbiatek/BSGRulebook/rulebook.md

 ### Once per game

 <div class="nodaybreak" markdown="1">
 The "once per game" ability on a character sheet can be chosen by a player up to once in a single game.
-This is tied to a player, not to a character, so if a player uses their once-per-game and is later executed, they may not use the new character's once-per-game ability at all.
-Conversely, an executed player who has not used their once-per-game is allowed to use their new character's ability later.
+After that, it cannot be used again. <span class="execution">This is tied to each player, not to a character or that specific ability, so if a player uses their once-per-game and is later executed, they may not use the new character's once-per-game ability.
+Conversely, an executed player who has not used their once-per-game is allowed to use their new character's once-per-game ability later.</span>

 Even when not playing with Daybreak, it's convenient to use that expansion's Miracle tokens to track whether each player has used their once-per-game or not.
 </div>